pps-lab/arc/README.md

 submodules `mp-spdz` and `doe-suite` define the version of MP-SPDZ and the DoE suite currently used by the evaluation framework respectively.

+Note: To install SHAP, might require LLVM@9 for llvmlite

 ## Requirements

 To use the evaluation framework, the following requirements need to be met: